alzyras/aggregator/README_PLUGINS.md

 2. Set the environment variables in your `.env` file

 3. **OAuth Flow**:
-   - If no refresh token is provided, the plugin will automatically start the OAuth flow
+   - The plugin will automatically start the OAuth flow when run for the first time
    - The plugin will open your browser and ask you to authorize access to your Google Fit data
    - After authorization, the plugin will automatically obtain both access and refresh tokens
-   - The refresh token will be displayed in the console - you should save it in your `.env` file for future use
+   - Tokens will be stored in `aggregator/plugins/google_fit/data/google_fit_tokens.json`

 ### Data Types Collected
-- **Steps**: Step count, distance, calories burned, speed
+- **Steps**: Daily step counts
-- **Heart Rate**: BPM readings
+- **Heart Rate**: Hourly heart rate readings
+- **General Health**: Weight, height, and body fat percentage

 ### Steps Data Schema